History of Houston: World War II, 1941–1945

 When World War II started, tonnage levels fell at the port and five shipping lines ended service.
 April 1940 saw streetcar service replaced by buses.
 Robertson Stadium, then known as Houston Public School Stadium, was erected from March 1941 to September 1942.
 Also that year, Pan Am started air service.
 World War II sparked the reopening of Ellington Field.
 The Cruiser Houston was named after the city.
 It sank after a vicious battle in Java, Indonesia in 1942.
 August 1942 also saw the new City Manager government enacted.
 The M. D. Anderson Foundation formed the Texas Medical Center in 1945.
 That same year, the University of Houston separated from HISD and became a private university.
 Aircraft and shipbuilding became large industries in Texas as a result of the war.
 Tonnage rose after the end of the war in 1946.
 During the same year, E. W. Bertner gave away 161 acres (0.65 km2) of land for the Texas Medical Center.
 Suburban Houston came to be in the period from 1946 to 1950.
 When Oscar F. Holcombe took his eighth term in 1946, he abandoned a city manager type of government.
 Foley's department store opened in 1947.
 The Alley Theatre got its first performance in 1947.

 Also the same year, voters overwhelmingly rejected a referendum for citywide land-use districts--zoning.
-The banking industry also rose to prominence in the late 1940s.
 Houston carried out a large annexation campaign to increase its size.
 When air conditioning came to the city, it was called the "World's Most Air Conditioned City".
 The economy of Houston reverted to a healthy, port driven economy.